 “Beer.
 Got any?”

 “I’m experiencing a temporary cash flow problem.
 My assets are tied up.”

 “All my cash is at my dealer’s, waiting on a shipment.”

 “Colombian Gold.
 Only the finest.”

-I looked at him funny, thinking about the gangsters I beat in New York.
+I look at him funny, thinking about the gangsters I beat in New York.

 “You don’t believe me?”